Marksmanship Hunter PvP Guide in Battle for Azeroth (BfA 8.1)

 In general, Marksmanship Hunters want to get trinkets that line up well with Trueshot.
 These trinkets can have a passive or on-use effect.
 The stats you want to be increasing are either Agility or Haste.
 The Agility will provide a very large increase to your damage and Haste increases your attack speed and reduces your the cast time of your spells, resulting in an increase to your damage output.

-To be successful in 3v3 arena, you need to have at least 2 pieces of gear with the Steady Aim trait and the third piece can have any of the traits listed above.
-You will also want either Overwhelming Power or Heed My Call in the second tier.
+To be successful in 3v3 arena, you need the outer two rings to have a combination of Focused Fire, Surging Shots or Steady Aim.
+You will also want either Overwhelming Power or Heed My Call in the third tier.

 Below, we list the items that have these traits.